guildai/guildai/guild/tests/uat/blocking-queues.md

 staged runs.

     >>> run("guild run queue poll-interval=1 wait-for-running=yes --tag q1 --background -y")
-    queue:queue started in background as ... (pidfile ...)
+    queue started in background as ... (pidfile ...)
     <exit 0>

 Wait a moment to let the queue start one of the staged runs: